-Don’t feel guilty about enrolling the grandkids in a supervised on board program, or on selective shore excursions designed for young cruisers.
-Youngsters today are often accustomed to participating in programs with other children and teachers or counselors in charge from an early age.
+Don’t feel guilty about enrolling the grandkids in a supervised on board program.
+Don’t avoid selective shore excursions designed for young cruisers.
+Youngsters today are often accustomed to participating in programs with other children and teachers or counselors in charge.

 Molly’s Tips: What to Ask When Planning a Cruise

-The newest, or at least the most recently redecorated ships, boast the widest variety of facilities and most creatively decorated day camp spaces, but their rates will certainly be higher than a fleet’s older ships.
+The newest, or at least the most recently redecorated ships, boast the widest variety of facilities and most creatively decorated day camp spaces.
+However, the newest ships have rates that will certainly be higher than a fleet’s older ships.

 - Consider price breaks.
 Look for deals off-season, with two grandparents in a cabin, the youngsters may sail free or get a reduced price as third- or fourth-passengers.
 Grandparents may want to book teens into an inside cabin near their own.

-- Check ahead to see if counselors will be aboard and if the kids’ program will be in place when you’re planning to cruise; some lines offer them year-round, while others trim back on activities,, or only host them during school vacations (summers, winter break, and spring break).
+- Check ahead to see if counselors will be aboard when you’re planning to cruise.
+Some lines offer a kids’ program year-round, while others trim back on activities, or only host them during school vacations (summers, winter break, and spring break).
 Find out if the kids’ programs are complimentary or cost additional.

-- Check on age divisions within organized programs; your teenagers won’t be happy if they’re lumped into a group with pre-teens.
+- Research the age divisions within organized programs.
+Your teenagers won’t be happy if they’re lumped into a group with pre-teens.

 - If you plan on shopping while in port and want to leave the youngster(s) aboard, make sure the program is in place for port days.

-- Ditto for formal nights, when you may want to feel free to dress in your best finery and enjoy an adult evening.
+- Is the children’s program running on formal nights?
+You’ll probably want to dress in your best finery and enjoy an adult evening.

 - Not every child needs to be entertained with rock climbing walls and magician’s shows.
 One family aboard a Windstar cruise arranged for private cars and guides in each port so they could explore at their leisure.

-There’s one last point, but it’s an important too.
+There’s one last point, but it’s an important one, too.
 Don’t overlook the possibility of sailing aboard river cruises.
-River boat cruises that ply European Rivers (such as those offered by Viking River Cruises, where inland cities such as Vienna and Budapest are on the itineraries) or Egyptian rivers, sometimes offer fabulous deals for multi-generational groups.
+River boat cruises ply European rivers, and Viking or Croisieurope calling on inland cities like Vienna or Budapest on the itineraries.
+Egyptian rivers, too, sometimes offer fabulous deals for multi-generational groups.
 Often these seasonal promotions include two-for-one prices, even throwing in free airfare, which cuts per-person prices way down.

 Is cruising for you?
 It is for us!
 Take a look at my round-up of what the major cruise lines are currently offering to grandparents and their grandchildren in “How To Pick The Right Cruise Line For Grandkids.”